 Articles

-What is the DAC and how does it work?
+What is DAC and how it works

 We use digital to make the analog world better

 What is a DAC?
-We may not realise it, but every day we use a digital-to-analogue converter, more or less consciously.
-A DAC (the acronym stands for " Digital (to) Analog Converter") receives signals in computer language of "0" and "1" and makes them compatible with a system, with a PC, with a smartphone in order to be perceivable by the human ear.
-This is thanks to the appropriate cables, which in most cases are coaxial and INTERCONNECT.
+We may not realize it, but every day we make use of a digital-to-analog converter, more or less consciously.
+A DAC (the acronym stands for "Digital (to) Analog Converter") receives signals in computer language of "0" and "1" and makes them compatible with a system, with a PC, with a smartphone in order to be perceivable by the human ear.
+This is done with the appropriate cables, which in most cases are coaxial and INTERCONNECT.

 marantz dac what is it